 where $\kappa$ is the (constant) sectional curvature and the brackets denote antisymmetrisation in $j$ and $k$.
 Conjecturally, the whole classification space fibres over this variety.

-We show that every superintegrable system in the classification space gives rise to a torsion-free affine connection, which is flat exactly if the above equation holds.
-The origin of this structure must be sought in the fact that one can develop a conformally invariant notion of superintegrability, for which Stäckel transforms are nothing but conformal equivalences.
-This suggests that in the corresponding conformal geometry the Bertrand-Darboux condition gives rise to several tractor bundles equipped with connections parametrised by superintegrable systems.
+Furthermore, we show that every superintegrable system in the classification space gives rise to a torsion-free affine connection which is flat exactly if the above equation holds.
+The origin of this connection lies in the fact that one can develop a conformally invariant notion of superintegrability for which conformal equivalences arise from Stäckel transforms.
+This suggests that in the corresponding conformal geometry the Bertrand-Darboux condition gives rise to tractor bundles equipped with connections parametrised by superintegrable systems.
 We emphasise that classical superintegrability theory, although dealing with conformally superintegrable systems on conformally flat manifolds, has never regarded superintegrability from this geometric perspective.

-A reformulation of superintegrability in terms of projective or conformal geometry is out of the scope of the present publication, as well as a comprehensive solution of the above equation, a description of the geometry of the corresponding variety, a derived complete classification of second order superintegrable systems on constant curvature manifolds and of related structures such as quadratic symmetry algebras and hypergeometric orthogonal polynomials. \emph{This program will be carried out in future publications and is based on the results in this article.}
+A reformulation of superintegrability in terms of projective or conformal geometry is out of the scope of the present publication, as well as a comprehensive solution of the above equation, a description of the geometry of the corresponding variety, a derived complete classification of second-order superintegrable systems on constant curvature manifolds and of related structures such as quadratic symmetry algebras and hypergeometric orthogonal polynomials. \emph{This program will be carried out in future publications, based on the results in this article.}